Taste History Culinary Tours

 (We welcome children under age 18 too but children must be accompanied by a paid adult family member and you are required to first call to verify space availibility for children.)

 Sign-up and subscribe to FOLLOW the BLOG for Taste History Culianary Tours

 Here is the link:

 LIKE on Facebook the Taste History Culinary Tours

 Here is the Link for the Museum's website for the

 Taste History™ Culinary Tours:

-Second, Third & Fourth Saturdays at 11am (Arrive by 10:45am) (Culinary tours are 3-hours to 4-hours and consists of bus riding and may include 4 to 6 blocks of walking)
+First, Second, Third & Fourth Saturdays at 11am (Arrive by 10:45am) (The Delray, Boynton, Lake Worth Lantana Tours Culinary tours are 3 to 4 hours.
+The Northwood/West Palm Beach Tour is 3 to 5 hours.
+The tour consists of bus riding and may include 4 to 6 blocks of walking)

 The culinary tours are held year-round